peter1357908/Resistance-Online-Server-/src/protocol.md

 ```

 Once the server has received a 'factionViewed' action from the last client, it broadcasts to all the clients on the event `inGame`:
+// TODO: merge this with 'teamSelectionStarting'
 {
-    action: 'everyoneViewedFaction'
+    action: 'everyoneViewedFaction',
-    currentLeaderID: String // the playerID of the current leader
+    currentLeaderID: String, // the playerID of the current leader
-    currentMission: Integer // from 1-5
+    currentMission: Integer, // from 1-5
+    currentRound: Integer, // 1-5
-    missionSize: Integer // how many players are needed on the current mission
+    missionSize: Integer, // how many players are needed on the current mission
-    currentRound: Integer // 1-5
 }

 ## ROUND LEADER CLICKS ON CARD